pokeychip19946/Alpha-AI-internship-work/Models/README.md

 Step 1 -  Download models and extract them

-Step 2 - directly paste the model files into downloaded yolov5-master folder
+Step 2 - download YOLO v5 from this repo, follow the readme and directly paste the model files into downloaded yolov5-master folder

 QR Code detection is diffrent from other detection models so no need to put QR code into yolov5-master folder_